 Willingness to travel nationally and overseas, when necessary.

 Commensurate with experience, very competitive benefits.

 Send a cover application letter and resume by email to firstname.lastname@example.org.
-Please put “Country Manager for South Africa” in the subject area.
+Please put “Country Manager for Kenya” in the subject area.
 Applications will be accepted until the position is filled.

 NO PHONE CALLS PLEASE.

 International Budget Partnership is an Equal Opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, sex, national origin, disability, or protected veteran status.